antoniownunes/LM_mwe/README.md

 The examples provided are the following:
 * **QPOs** : Showcase of the algorithm to determine quasi-periodics counterpart to periodic orbits from the CR3BP. *This is the starting example which should ideally be followed first*.
-* **L2_L1_Transfer** : Showcase of the algorithm to determine a transfer trajectory from an L2 Halo orbit to an L1 Lyapunov orbit from the CR3BP.
+* **Transfer** : Showcase of the algorithm to determine a transfer trajectory from an L2 Halo orbit to an L1 Lyapunov orbit from the CR3BP.
 The full LM algorithm, with the possibility for adaptive weighting is employed. *This is a more advanced example that requires the user to be acquainted with the first example*. **It is not recommended to run this example in a browser through binder.**

 Both examples may be easily adapted to change the initial CR3BP guess for additional testing.